joe307bad/toastingthetroutmans/README.md

 #### Tehnical Features:
 * [React Spring](https://github.com/drcmda/react-spring) for animation and parallax effect
-* [Radium](https://github.com/contra/react-responsive) as the framework for managing inline styles and responsiveness (mobile-first design)
 * [Stylus](https://github.com/stylus/stylus) as a robust, expressive styling language that compiles to CSS
 * [JSS](https://www.npmjs.com/package/react-jss) for integrating a theme/styles the "React way" (inline) and maintaining a DRY method of implementing media queries (mobile first responsiveness)
 * [Typescript](https://www.typescriptlang.org/) for a high level of structure and strong typing